cirosantilli/cpp-boilerplate/README.md

     make help

-Automatic install of binary dependencies may be available on each project through targets of type:
+Automatic install of dependencies may be available on each project through targets of type:

-    make install-ubuntu
+    make deps

 Compile and run with: